qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Creating new layers from an existing layer
 ==========================================

-Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :menuselection:`Layer --> Save As...` menu or right-clicking on the layer in the :guilabel:`Layers panel` and
+Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :menuselection:`Layer --> Save As...` menu or right-clicking on the layer in the :guilabel:`Layers panel` and selecting:
-selecting:

-* :menuselection:`Export --> Save As...` for raster layer
+* :menuselection:`Export --> Save As...` for raster layers
-* :menuselection:`Export --> Save Features As...` or :menuselection:`Export -->
+* :menuselection:`Export --> Save Features As...` or
-  Save Selected Features As...` for vector layer.
+  :menuselection:`Export --> Save Selected Features As...` for vector layers.
-* Drag'n drop layer from the layer tree to the PostGIS entry in the :guilabel:`Browser Panel`.
-Note that you should have already a PostGIS connection in the :guilabel:`Browser Panel`.
+* Drag and drop the layer from the layer tree to the PostGIS entry in the :guilabel:`Browser Panel`.
+Note that you must have a PostGIS connection in the :guilabel:`Browser Panel`.

 Common parameters
 -----------------

 The :guilabel:`Save Layer as...` dialog shows several parameters to change the behavior when saving the layer.
-Among the common parameters for raster and vector
+Among the common parameters for raster and vector are:
-are:

 * :guilabel:`File name`: the location of the file on the disk.
-It can refer to the output layer or to a container that would store the layer (for example database-like formats such as GeoPackage, SpatiaLite or Open Document Spreadsheets)
+It can refer to the output layer or to a container that stores the layer (for example database-like formats such as GeoPackage, SpatiaLite or Open Document Spreadsheets).
 * :guilabel:`CRS`: can be changed to reproject the data
 * :guilabel:`Extent` (possible values are **layer**, **Map view** or **user-defined** extent)